Loot: The Dublin concept store on how to shop vintage in Ireland

 What are some of your favourite projects that you’ve done?

 On a recent table revamp, the dark wooden top was completely sanded back to its natural pale timber.
-A custom mix of wood stains were applied to give it a rustic, farmhouse style finish.
-Large mouldings were added to the top of the legs and then the entire frame was finished in a pale cream, completely transforming the style and looking like a different table altogether.
+A custom mix of wood stains was applied to give it a rustic, farmhouse-style finish.
+Large mouldings were added to the top of the legs and then the entire frame was finished in a pale cream, completely transforming the style with the finished product looking like a different table altogether.

 Have you seen an increase in people taking on DIY and upcycling projects recently?

-There’s no doubt that upcycling has been very popular for many years, but I’ve definitely seen an upsurge during lockdown, as we’ve all spent more time at home and we’ve become even more aware of our home surroundings.
-Views on my DIY Facebook Lives, where I share tips on how to revamp and upcycle furniture, have increased two-fold during lockdown as people look for new and innovative ways to carry out home improvements.
+There’s no doubt that upcycling has been very popular for many years, but I definitely saw an upsurge during lockdown.
+We were all spending more time at home and so we became even more aware of our home surroundings.
+Views on my DIY Facebook lives, where I share tips on how to revamp and upcycle furniture, also increased two-fold during lockdown as people were looking for new and innovative ways to carry out home improvements.

-In my opinion, Facebook and Instagram are a brilliant place for getting inspiration for revamping old furniture and sharing useful ways to upcycle household items.
-Some of my favourite pages or accounts to follow are @themodernrustichome, @prickly_plants_ and @ourclivedenhouse to name just a few.
+In my opinion, Facebook and Instagram are brilliant places for getting inspiration for revamping old furniture and sharing useful ways to upcycle household items.
+Some of my favourite pages or accounts to follow are @themodernrustichome and @ourclivedenhouse to name just a few.

 What kind of projects would you recommend for a beginner?